 Anticipated construction completion.

 Special features and fun facts

-Powerhouse Parramatta will be built with an estimated 12,000 tonnes of structural steel, which is triple the amount of steel used to build the new Allianz Stadium at 4,000 tonnes.
+Powerhouse Parramatta will be built with an estimated 12,000 tonnes of structural steel, which is triple the amount of steel used to build the new Allianz Stadium.

 230 piles have been drilled and installed.
 Piles are underground reinforced concrete columns that provide vertical and horizontal support to a structure.